carbon-language/carbon-lang/llvm/docs/Atomics.rst

   MemoryDependencyAnalysis (which is also used by other passes like GVN).

 * Folding a load: Any atomic load from a constant global can be constant-folded, because it cannot be observed.
-Similar reasoning allows scalarrepl with atomic loads and stores.
+Similar reasoning allows sroa with atomic loads and stores.

 Atomics and Codegen